 The exchange rate used to convert each report currency to the currency of your bank account is displayed on the Payments page in the "FX Rate" column.

 Payments are sent to the bank account on file at the time a payment is processed.
 Depending on the timing of your bank account update, a payment could have been in process at the time you updated your banking information.
 In such instances, the bank account a payment was made to will differ from the account you currently have on file.

 Payments are made within 30 days of calendar month end if both of the following conditions are met:

-If you have not received a payment for a given month within 30 days after the end of the month, confirm that all documentation has been completed and provided.
-Also, confirm that the cumulative amount owed exceeds USD $150 by converting reported amounts using current exchange rates.
+If you have not received a payment for a given month within 30 days after the end of the month, confirm that all documentation has been completed.
+Also, confirm that the cumulative amount owed exceeds the minimum payment threshold for your country or region by converting reported amounts using current exchange rates.

 Invoices are not required in order to receive payment from Apple.
-Content Providers may have invoicing requirements in accordance with local laws and statutes.
+Content providers may have invoicing requirements in accordance with local laws and statutes.
 It is your responsibility to consult with your own legal and tax advisors with respect to any invoice requirements you are subject to.

 Content providers may send a soft copy of the invoices by using Contact Us.

 Apple Distribution International

 Yes, we have a command-line tool, Reporter, available for you to quickly download all your needed reports.
 You can use it for both your sales and financial reports.

 Reporter is a command-line tool that lets you automate the downloading of your Sales and Trends reports and Payments and Financial reports.
 To learn more, check out the Reporter User Guide.